Friday, November 07, 2014

 Being annuals, they're vulnerable to difficult weather and over-abundant deer.

-Some years we've had none.
-Some years we've had thousands.
+Some years we've seen none.
+Some years we see thousands.

 When I see a shot like this, I wish I was a pollinator.
 I want nectar.
 I want pollen.